 As we can see here the dataset contains 9 columns, which contain information like date, name of the state or UT, count of infected, dead, and recovered patients.

 Now, let’s take a look at our GeoJSON dataset.
 For this, I am using the geopandas library.
-It is an amazing and very powerful library used for working with geographical data in Python.
-Geopandas combines many amazing libraries like NumPy, pandas, shapely, fiona, pyproj, descartes, geopy, matplotlib, and many others which makes working with geospatial data very easy.
+It is an amazing and powerful library for working with geographical data in Python.
+Geopandas combines many amazing libraries like NumPy, pandas, shapely, fiona, pyproj, descartes, geopy, matplotlib, and many others, making working with geospatial data very easy.

 india geojson

-As you can see the GeoJSON contains geographical data of different states and UTs of India in the form of polygons and multi-polygons.
-A polygon is used for representing a single entity like states such as Bihar and multi-polygons are used for representing states and UTs which are divided into various parts on a geographic level.
+As you can see, GeoJSON contains geographical data of different states and UTs of India in the form of polygons and multi-polygons.
+A polygon represents a single entity, such as states such as Bihar, while multi-polygons represent states and UTs that are divided into various parts on a geographic level.

 Let’s check if the data is correct by plotting it.
 Plotting a GeoJSON is very easy using geopandas, you just need to call the plot() function: